• Home

 Q: How often do ducks need access to water?

 A: Ducks need access to clean water at all times for drinking, bathing, and preening.
-A kiddie pool or pond can provide adequate water for a small flock of ducks.
+A kiddie pool or more ideally a pond can provide deep enough that they can put their heads under the water fully is required

 Frequently asked questions